adrelanos/pkg-manager-no-autoupdate/README.md

-# Deactivates automatic updates for Package Manager APT #
+# Deactivates automatic updates for Package Manager APT and Apper #

 Useful in context of networks with limited traffic quota, slow networks and anonymity distributions.